Then What Are You Waiting For?

 Uh-uh, that is not going to happen.
 Moreover, your family and friends are probably not going to give you their approval or support either (because misery loves company).
 That’s why ultimately it’s up to you and you alone to get off your duff, get the business and marketing information and know-how you need, and get your school started, today.

 I suggest you start by reading Small Dojo Big Profits cover to cover, because that will give you all the information you need to get started.
-(Note: The newly revised and updated version is coming out in just a few weeks, so keep an eye on your email inbox for updates on the launch of the new version of the manual.)
+(Note: The newly revised and updated version is already out – click here for more info.)

 But don’t wait on me to get your school started.
 Start a martial art school now, and be willing to make mistakes.
 You see, you’re bound to make them, so why not just get them over with now so you can get on with building the life you want, running a martial art school and living your dream?